Dental Concerns Plano, TX

 Rotated Teeth

 Rotated teeth occur when a tooth is out of alignment with the other teeth in the jaw.
 As a result, the tooth does not fit properly within the jaw or line up correctly with the neighboring teeth.
-In addition to looking crooked, rotations can make it difficult to keep your teeth clean, as food particles and plaque can become trapped in the tilted areas.
-To learn about rotated teeth treatment options, see Rotated teeth.
+A rotated tooth can make it difficult to keep your teeth clean, as food particles and plaque can become trapped in the tilted areas.
+To learn about rotated teeth treatment options, visit Rotated teeth.

 Broken Teeth

-Dr. Mark Sowell can fix broken teeth by performing a variety of procedures.
-These procedures may include placing a filling, bonding the broken pieces together, putting a crown on the affected tooth, or extracting the damaged tooth and inserting a bridge or dental implant.
 The specific procedure you get will depend on the severity of the break.
-To learn about these procedures and more options to repair a broken tooth, see Broken teeth.
+To learn about these procedures and more options to repair or replace a broken tooth, visit Broken teeth.

 Teeth Grinding/Bruxism

-Bruxism is a condition in which a person unconsciously clenches their jaw or grinds their teeth while they are asleep or awake.
+Bruxism is where a person unconsciously clenches their jaw or grinds their teeth while they are asleep or awake.
 The common causes are stress, anxiety, and tension.
 Constantly grinding your teeth can eventually lead to headaches, worn-down teeth, and jaw pain.
-To learn how we can help you alleviate the symptoms, see Tooth grinding.
+To learn how we can help you alleviate the symptoms, visit Tooth grinding.

 Gummy Smile